This document describes how to configure an Adaptive Security Appliance (ASA) IPsec Virtual Tunnel Interface (VTI) connection to Azure.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-This guide assumes that the Azure cloud hasn't been configured, some of these steps can be skipped if the resources are already established.
+This guide assumes Azure Cloud has not been configured.
+Some of these steps can be skipped if the resources are already established.

-This is the network address space that will live in the Azure Cloud.
-This address space should be large enough in order to accommodate sub-networks within them as shown in the image.
+This is the network address space that lives in the Azure Cloud.
+This address space must be large enough to accommodate sub-networks within them, as shown in the image.

 ![]() ![]() |